JorgeLGonzalez/dungeon_crawl_p2p/README.md

   - [ ] ensure key vault pos is reachable by each player
   - [ ] Add specific items and monsters
   - [ ] validate blueprint
+    - [ ] (e.g. allow blank lines at top and bottom, otherwise all must be same len)
+    - [ ] require X marker
   - [ ] warn if unable to place
   - [ ] improve vault log entry (monster and item location s?)
   - [ ] refactor VaultSiteSelector